lyft/cni-ipvlan-vpc-k8s/README.md

    http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html
    Most hosts support > 1 adapter, except for some of the smallest hardware types.
-1. AWS VPC with a minimum number of subnets equal to the maximum number of attached ENIs.
+1. AWS VPC with a recommended minimum number of subnets equal to the maximum number of attached ENIs.
 In the normal case of supporting up to the default 110 Pods per instance, you'll want five subnets (one for the control plane on the boot ENI and four subnets for the Pod ENIs).
 The example configuration uses adapter index 1 onward for Pods.
 We recommend creating a secondary IPv4 CIDR block for Kubernetes deployments within existing VPCs and subnet appropriately for the number of ENIs.
 In our primary region, we divide up our secondary IPv4 CIDR (/16) into 5 /20s per AZ with 3 AZs.
+Datadog has provided code which removes the restriction on one subnet per ENI; however, we've yet to test it thoroughly at Lyft.
 1. (Optional) AWS subnets tagged if you want to limit which ones can be used.
 1. The `kubelet` process _must_ be started with the `--node-ip` option